Gr1nx-bitbit/CCSF-Discrete-Math/5/textbook-notes/notes.md

 **Ex 2.28** Prove that the function f : R → R defined by f (x) = 2x + 1 is a one-to-one correspondence.
 Ok, so to prove the onto part, we have to take a value from 2x + 1 and show that it comes from some x; 2x + 1 ∈ **R** and x ∈ **R** therefore the function is onto.
 Now to prove that the function is one to one; 2a + 1 = 2b + 1 -> 2a = 2b -> a = b therefore one y value can only come from a single x value.
 Ehh, idk if this is right, the book did it some other way.

 We can create new functions by composing old ones (f ◦ g); f ◦ g does not necessarily equal g ◦ f.
 Undoing a function to map a value back to where it came from is called the inverse.
 Inverse functions have to be one-to-one and there is a semi-example on 121.
 I have no idea what the last part is about.

+An **inverse function** is one that undos an orginal function; basically it maps the codomain elements back to the original domain elements.